-If you need to make a killer roast turkey without any long, complicated steps, this simple, no-fuss recipe is for you!
-Perfect, juicy roast turkey coming right up!
+If you need to make a killer roast turkey without any long, complicated steps, this simple, no-fuss, perfect herb roasted turkey recipe is for you!

 You guys.
 Let’s talk turkey.

 Who’s on turkey duty this year for Thanksgiving?

 Who’s never cooked a turkey in their life?
 Come on, raise your hand.

 Don’t worry.
 You aren’t alone.

 Cooking a turkey scared the bejeebies out of me for years until I finally had to buckle down and do it one year when our little family hosted Thanksgiving with some friends in the midwest, and my mom had better things to do than drive 28 hours to my house to make the turkey for me.

 I was scared.
 Stressed.
 I over-talked turkey for weeks to Brian (who was soooo over it by the time Thanksgiving rolled around), but what do you know?
 In the end, I made a turkey!